 - High intensity discharge (HID) lamps, sometimes called arc lamps, produce light by means of an electric arc between electrodes.

 Performance specifications for lamps include lamp power (wattage), bulb-burning lifespan, overall length of the lamp, color temperature of emitted light, and the average lamp output (lumens).
 Buyers should consider application requirements and contact suppliers for more information.

-The chart below demonstrates the power and respective part count for each of the most common lamp types that are found in the GlobalSpec SpecSearch database.
+Chart demonstrates the power and respective part count for each of the most common lamp types that are found in the Engineering360 SpecSearch database.